 Kava root is a common ingredient in traditional beverages consumed on the islands of the South Pacific, such as Vanuatu, Fiji, and Western Samoa.
 It has been linked previously to the prevention and treatment of lung cancer, and with good reason: although smoking rates in the South Pacific islands are comparable to those of the United States, lung cancer rates are 90 to 95 percent lower in the islands.

-Better than smoking but bad for your liver
+Better than smoking but may be bad for your liver?

 (Ground kava root, ready to be mixed with water to create a traditional South Pacific beverage.
 Image courtesy of Wikimedia Commons and Ib0ga)

 The reason kava hasn’t grown immensely popular as a cancer combatant is because a possible side effect of its ingestion is liver damage.
 So far, studies on the matter have been somewhat inconclusive (it is still unclear whether kava extract itself is damaging, or if a harmful component used during its preparation is responsible).

 However, concerns about liver toxicity have resulted in diminishing use of the extract.
 Today’s commercially available kava supplements are so dilute that the chances of liver damage are minuscule, but they’re also not potent enough to prevent cancer.

 "I wouldn’t recommend using kava supplements on the market today with the hopes of receiving cancer prevention benefits,” says Chengguo Xing, Ph.D., an associate professor of medicinal chemistry at the University of Minnesota College of Pharmacy in a UMN press release.
 “Although occasional use of currently available kava supplements is likely to have a low risk of liver injury, they may not safely provide the intended chemopreventative benefits.”